Children and young people with the capacity to consent

 - You should encourage the child or young person to involve their parents in making decisions, unless the child or young person wishes to exclude them.

 - You must get the child or young person’s consent to sharing their information if you involve the family.

 - If a child with the capacity to consent has consented to treatment that you consider is in the child’s best interests, parents cannot override this.

-- If a child with the capacity to consent refuses treatment, the parents, or a court, can override this decision.
+- If a child with the capacity to consent refuses treatment, a court can override this decision.
 In Scotland, those with parental responsibility cannot authorise procedures that a child with capacity to consent has refused.

 See section on Safeguarding children and vulnerable adults.